“But I’m Not Looking for a Job,” or 3 Reasons to Attend a Career Fair (whatever your excuse)

 Many students at the Graduate Center have teaching experience, so it may already be apparent whether or not academia could be a fulfilling career path for you.
 But what about every other job sector that you haven’t tried?
 Academia is only one sector in which PhDs can thrive.
 Perhaps there is a better career fit that you haven’t explored.
 Career fairs can serve as exploratory experiences.

-But even if you don’t share these specific interests, you can gain insight and general career advice by speaking with company representatives.
+But even if you don’t share specific interests, you can gain insight and general career advice by speaking with company representatives.
 You might find out about a job that perfectly fits your skillset.
 And, at the very least, you’ll learn more about career options that are open to you if you ever do want to pursue them.